Updated: Jan 24, 2020

-To become sub-inspector, candidates must apply for SI Examination first.
+To become a sub-inspector, candidates must apply for SI Examination first.
 This exam is conducted by the Staff Selection Commission.
-Only graduated candidates are eligible to apply for this examination.
-In this examination, the first candidates have to clear the Physical Endurance Test.

 Here are the official exam dates for SSC CPO 2019-20 exam: